AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/notes/RTM.rst

 .. rubric:: Footnotes & Links

-.. [#RTM] Often shorthanded to RTM, or simle “Traceability Matrix”, as `wikipedia does
+.. [#RTM] Often shorthanded to RTM, or simle “Traceability Matrix”, as wikipedia does.

 Wikipedia on RTM:
    https://en.wikipedia.org/wiki/Traceability_matrix